artalukd/Data_Mining_Lab/RENAME.md

 You can install the individual libraries we require install in class using pip.
 - pip install  package-name
-As of now we are using the following libraries:
+We are using the following libraries:
 - Jupyter Notebbok
 - Pandas
-- Numby [running in background with Pandas And Scikit-Learn ]
+- Numpy
 - Scikit- learn